BigmenPixel0/socksify-me/README.md

 The `--server-ipv4/6` option is simpler, you only need to enter the IP address of your socks5 server, but this will not work with a domain that has IP addresses that change or with TOR.

+## --expert option
+True or false.
+If true, then after starting/stopping socksify-me, commands from /etc/socksify-me/expert-start and /etc/socksify-me/expert-stop files will be run.

 ## Credits
 * Thanks to [tun2socks](https://github.com/xjasonlyu/tun2socks) developers.